 Student Services Center

-If you come from a country which is not a member state of the European Union, you must also submit a residence permit (Aufenthaltserlaubnis) from the local Foreigners’ Registration Office (Ausländerbehörde) in addition to the documents mentioned under “Registration” in order to enroll as a doctoral researcher.
+If you come from a country which is not a member state of the European Union, you must also submit a residence permit (Aufenthaltserlaubnis) from the local Foreigners’ Registration Office (Ausländerbehörde) in addition to the documents mentioned under “Registration” in order to enroll as a doctoral student.

 In order to travel to Germany, you need a visa.
 Apply for a student applicant visa (Studienbewerbervisum) from a German embassy or German consulate in your home country before traveling.
 This can be converted into a residence permit after enrollment.

-- Information about the Deutsche Studentenwerk (German National Association for Student Affairs)
+Information about the Deutsche Studentenwerk (German National Association for Student Affairs)

 Application, Admission, Enrollment